tiagofmartinho/task-list/README.md

 npm install -g @angular/cli
 ```

 This project is a Spring Boot maven project using Java 11.
 You should have Maven and JDK 11.x.x installed.
-You can Oracle's official JDK for personal use [here]( https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
+You can use Oracle's official JDK for personal use [here]( https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)

 Otherwise use [OpenJDK](https://adoptopenjdk.net/) (used in Dockerfile)